Missing Piece Blog

 Avoid ABA Billing Errors

-While ABA therapy codes and ABA-specific terminology have streamlined the process, it’s still not uncommon to experience medical billing errors that can impact insurance claims and your revenue cycle.
+While ABA billing codes and ABA-specific terminology have streamlined the process, it’s still not uncommon to experience medical billing errors that can impact insurance claims and your revenue cycle.
+Let’s look at some of the most common medical billing errors and the best practices you can implement at your company to avoid them.

 Common issues that cause billing errors